 If you don’t know, now you know.

-Sarah and I have a very major event coming up in our lives — a trip to Tanzania!
-But this isn’t just any old vacation — no, over the course of 3 weeks, we’ll:
+Sarah and I have a major event coming up in our lives—a trip to Tanzania!
+But this isn’t just any old vacation—no, over three weeks, we’ll:

 - Climb Mt.
 Kilimanjaro;

 - Go on safari in the Serengeti; and

 - Spend some time on the beaches of Zanzibar